kmkokie/CleanDataWeek4/CodeBook.md

 ##Transformation Specifics
 SCRIPT OVERVIEW
-The script performs the following setps to achieve the assignment goals:
+The run_analysis.R script performs the following setps to achieve the assignment goals:
 1. Download source zip file (to data folder of working directory)
 2. Unzip file (to data folder of working directory)
 3. Load required files (readfile for x/y/subject test and train files; features and activity_labels)